How does it f-e-e-e-e-l? Bob Dylan museum opening in Tulsa

 Dylan himself won’t be among them, unless he surprises everyone.

 The center’s subject and namesake has an open invitation to come anytime, although his absence seems perfectly in character, said Steven Jenkins, the center’s director.
-Oddly, Dylan was jn Tulsa three weeks ago for a date on his concert tour, sandwiched in between Oklahoma City and Little Rock.
+Oddly, Dylan was just in Tulsa three weeks ago for a date on his concert tour, sandwiched in between Oklahoma City and Little Rock, Arkansas.
 He didn’t ask for a look around.

 “I don’t want to put words in his mouth,” Jenkins said.
 “I can only guess at his reasoning.
 Maybe he would find it embarrassing.”